dyreschlock/pocket-utils/README.md

 This will create a list of cores in the database, and rewrite JSON in the Platforms directory.

-This is a 1-step process, but the process does two things.
+This is a 1-step process, but the process does three things.
 Run **OrganizePlatforms** to start.

-First, the program will comb through the Assets directory and create a PocketCore object for any folder that exists.
+1. The program will comb through the Assets directory and create a PocketCore object for any folder that exists.
 The information for the core will not be filled in.

-Second, for any core in the database with a complete set of information (ie: name, category, manufacturer, year), the program will rewrite a JSON with that information.
+2. For any core in the database with a complete set of information (ie: name, category, manufacturer, year), the program will rewrite a JSON with that information.

+3. The program will run **overwrite_platform_images.sh** which will convert any platform image in the **platform_images** directory (which is in the utility.directory) to the BIN format, and then copy the BIN into the Platforms directory on the Pocket.
+Once converted and copied, files are moved into a **completed** directory so they won't be repeatedly converted.

 It is expected that after the program is run once, and all the cores have been entered in the database, the user can use a SQL management program to enter the information for each of the cores.
 Then, **OrganizePlatforms** can be run a second time to write that information into the Platforms directory.